|Board of Trustees

 Harlan E. Anderson is general partner of the Anderson Investment Company, founded in 1969 to provide venture capital to companies in technological fields.
-In the late 1950s Anderson co-founded the Digital Equipment Corporation in Maynard, Mass.
+In the late 1950s Anderson co-founded the Digital Equipment Corporation in Maynard, Massachusetts.
 Prior to that, he was a member of the technical staff of Lincoln Laboratory at MIT.
-He has also served as director of technology for Time, Inc. Anderson has served as director of many technological companies.
+He has also served as director of technology for Time Inc. Anderson has served as director of many technological companies.

 Anderson is a member of The George M. Low '48 Society of Patroons of Rensselaer and a recipient of the Rensselaer Alumni Association's Alumni Key Award in May 1990.
 He chaired the presidential search committee for Rensselaer's 17th president.

-He graduated from the University of Illinois with a B.S. in Engineering Physics and a master's in Physics.
+He graduated from the University of Illinois with a B.S. in engineering physics and a master's in Physics.
 Anderson received the University of Illinois College of Engineering Alumni Honor Award for Distinguished Service in Engineering in 1989 and is a member of the College of Engineering Board of Visitors.
 He is also a member of the University of Illinois Foundation.